adunny/concert-vagabond/README.md

 # Concert Vagabond

 ## About
 Concert Vagabond is a website that we created to find concerts for your favorite artists.

 ## Using Concert Vagabond

+#### Check out the website [here!](https://adunny.github.io/concert-vagabond/)

-Simply enter your favorite artist/band into the search form, and view their upcoming concerts with links to buy tickets!
+Simply enter your favorite artist/band into the search form to view their upcoming concerts!
+Clicking the ticket button next to a concert will redirect you to Ticketmaster's event page where you can purchase a ticket(s).

 ![gif of website](https://media.giphy.com/media/7G2STwIfKV5Uq73dsM/giphy.gif)